opravdin/weback-hass/README.md

     description = client.get_device_description(device["Thing_Name"])
     print(f"Device type is {description.get('thingTypeName')}")
 ```
+## Zone cleaning
+Zone cleaning setting is not that straightforwart, but you could set it with custom command feature.
+Check [this](https://github.com/opravdin/weback-unofficial/issues/7) discussion for more details.
+You should manually send coordinates of your zone to vacuum cleaner.

 ## Custom commands
 Currently you can publish message to device's MQTT topic.